KrisAirdancer/Algorithms-Practice/algs-project-log.md

 - Completed LeetCode 104: Maximum Depth of Binary Tree (Iterative BFS).
   - This took a minute as I got myself tripped up on how to do BFS instead of DFS.
   - Iterative DFS uses a stack and Iterative BFS uses a queue.
+- Completed LeetCode 543: Diameter of Binary Tree
+  - Was not able to arrive at a solution on my own.
+  - Watched the entire NeetCode video and implemented a variation of his solution.
+  - Had to look up some stuff on how scope works as well.
+- Some notes on scope:
+  - Built In - Always available anywhere.
+Ex.
+True/False, break, if, etc.
+  - Global - File-wide accessibility.
+    - The `global` keyword can be used to specify that the specified variable is a global variable.
+This tells Python to use global version of that variable and not to make a new local variable of the same name.
+  - Scope works its way out.
+    - This means that if you declare a variable in local scope and in global scope (using the same name) and then call it in a local scope, python will start its search for the variable with that name in the local scope and work its way out.
+Thus, it will find the local declaration first and use that one.
+  - We can use the `nonlocal` keyword to tell Python that a variable in a nested function is not declared in that function but instead declared in a parent function.
+This will tell Python to search up through the parent functions to find the declaration for the function.
+    - Note that this does mean that if we want to use a variable in a function but that variable is declared elsewhere, we have to "re-declare" (but not re-initialize) it using either the `global` or `nonlocal` keyword inside the function where we are going to be using it.

 **May 18, 2023**
 - Continued working on LeetCode 146: LRU Cache.